cmwedding-it/doodba/README.md

 # doodba

-This project hosts doodba 15.0 images which is based on `python:3.11-slim-bookworm` instead of the regular `python:3.8-slim-bullseye`.
+This project hosts doodba 15.0 images which is based on `python:3.10-slim-bookworm` instead of the regular `python:3.8-slim-bullseye`.
+It also contains patches from the `17.0` Dockerfile.

 # Credits